Heart clinics in Middle Tennessee

 For women, heart attack symptoms can show up much differently.
 While chest pain or discomfort is the most common symptom for both men and women, women often experience shortness of breath, nausea/vomiting or back and jaw pain as well.

-Cardiac rehab is designed for patients who are recovering from a cardiac event, such as a heart attack or heart surgery.
+Cardiac rehab is designed to help you recover from a cardiac event, such as a heart attack or heart surgery.
 Our qualified nurses, physiologists and registered dietitians work with you to create a comprehensive plan based on your individual needs.

 Inpatient cardiac rehabilitation

-Inpatient cardiac rehab begins while you are still in the hospital.
-Our team meets with you prior to hospital discharge to assess the needs of your recovery program.
+Inpatient cardiac rehab begins while you are still in the hospital, where our team meets with you to assess your recovery needs.
 Before discharge, we work with you to improve strength, mobility and endurance.
 We also develop an individualized recovery program and focus on early risk factor modification.

 Outpatient cardiac rehabilitation

 Outpatient cardiac rehab begins after discharge.
-Patients are seen on an outpatient basis, typically attending one-hour sessions, three times per week for up to 12 weeks.
+During this phase of your rehab journey, you will typically attend one-hour sessions, three times per week for up to 12 weeks.
 Sessions include monitored exercise and education in a supportive environment.